University of Wollongong

 Estimate of Costs

 There are a limited number of low-cost exchange student spaces available.
 Additional non-exchange spaces are available for an additional cost.
 You will be selected for an exchange slot based on the overall quality of your application.
 UAlbany students are given preference and grades and number of credits completed will be taken into consideration.
+The overall experience, classes, services, housing etc is the same for both.

 Click for more information on Program Costs and Financial Aid.